Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 • Versatile & All Purpose - Ideal for lawns, fruits, vegetables, flowers, trees, and all other garden plants.
 Perfect for any outdoor or indoor plants.

-This feeding should be down once every two weeks until the first flowers begin to show.
-Stop feeding once the first flowers form and the plant will begin to put its energy into the peas.
+This feeding should be done once every two weeks until the first flowers begin to show.
+Stop feeding once the first flowers form, and the plant will begin to put its energy into the peas.

-Maincrop varieties take longer, with the harvesting beginning after 15 weeks.
+Maincrop varieties take longer, with harvesting beginning after 15 weeks.

 Use both hands to pick the peas to make sure you don’t cause any damage to the plant.

-After the season has ended and the plants have finished it’s a good idea not to pull the roots from the soil, peas are a nitrogen fixing plant and leaving the roots in the soil to decay will add nitrogen that is valuable for the next crop to be plated.
+After the season has ended and the plants have finished, it’s a good idea not to pull the roots from the soil.
+Peas are a nitrogen-fixing plant (Herridge and Rose, 2000), and leaving the roots in the soil to decay will add nitrogen that is valuable for the next crop to be planted.
 The foliage can be composted as usual.

-When done right, growing peas in pots can give you a huge crop, so you better start thinking how you want to eat them.
+When done right, growing pea plants in pots can give you a huge crop, so you better start thinking about how you want to eat them.
 I love to make pea and bacon pasties.

 Pests And Diseases That Can Affect Peas

-No guide on growing peas in pots would be complete without a section on pests and diseases.
+No guide on growing peas in containers would be complete without a section on pests and diseases.

 Pests